-Adriana and The Wildflowers is a folk rock band featuring sweeping cello melodies, thought provoking lyrics, and enchanting vocals.
-Coming from opposite ends of the country Adriana is from a little town tucked between the Sierra Nevada Mountains, while Torin is from a beach town on the east coast.
-Together they create a balance of mountain stories and city rhythm.
+Adriana and The Wildflowers is a folk rock band featuring thought provoking lyrics and enchanting vocals.
+Lead singer Adriana Avitia is from a little town tucked between the Sierra Nevada Mountains, she has been residing in Los Angeles for the last seven years, which has added some city rhythm to her mountain melodies.

-When they’re not in the studio recording, Adriana and The Wildflowers collaborates with Around The Stage Dance in creating new performance pieces incorporating music, story telling and dance.
-The recently put on the Show Biz Cabaret at the Reno Little Theater in Reno, NV.
+Adriana and the Wildflowers are frequent performers with Sofar Sounds, Saturdays at Seven and have even played at the house of blues a handful of times.
+When they’re not playing shows or in the studio recording, Adriana and The Wildflowers collaborates with Around The Stage Dance in creating new performance pieces incorporating music, story telling and dance.
+They recently put on the Show Biz Cabaret at the Reno Little Theater in Reno, NV.
 They also perform in all types of venues around Los Angeles, Lake Tahoe, San Francisco, and many other cities.
-Currently recording a full length LP “Where the pine trees grow”, their EP “The Girl with Sunflower Eyes” is now available everywhere.
+Their debut album “Where The Pine Trees Grow” and EP “The Girl with Sunflower Eyes” is now available everywhere.

 To whom it may concern,

 My life began on the island of Oahu, where the spirit of nature left a mark on my soul despite only living there for the first two years of my life.
 Once moving to the continental United States, I moved across the east coast for a couple of years, eventually traveling west with my family and landing in Carson City, Nevada.

 The small town I grew up in is tucked away beneath the Sierra Nevadas, and the mountain climate of Nevada has heavily influenced my art.
 I spent many summers at Lake Tahoe and took every opportunity I could to explore the nature around me.
 For the majority of my life, my family lived behind my uncle’s Mexican restaurant in a small but never boring home.
 I shared a room with my three sisters, where my top bunk became my hideaway.